Henry8r8w/UofWa-lecture-notes/Quarter Winter - 2025/CSE 391 - Programming System and Tools/L1_Shell.md

 Difference between insert mode and normal mode
 - Normal: view and command only, Esc then q to exit
-- Insert Mode: a for append to move the curso after current character, 0 insert a new line below current line
+- Insert Mode: a for append to move the cursor after current character, 0 insert a new line below current line

 Visual Mode